 It’s important for each of us to have simple tricks we can do to minimize fretfulness so we can live normally.
 When we fall victim to our anxiety and it starts to steal life from us, we can develop other problems.

-Somehow in my Christian walk, I had bought into the thought that once I was following God, my life would be abundant and easy.
+Somehow in our Christian walk, many of us have bought into the thought that once we were following God, our lives would be abundant and easy.

 However, living in a sinful world means Christians will have to deal with hard times.